Instamrkt/slate/source/includes/_rest_calls.md

 Parameter | Default | Description
 --------- | ------- | -----------
 game_uuid | null | The uuid of the game for which you are requesting pools.
-This can be obtained from the `/r/games/upcoming` list of games. user_id | null | Optional: specify user id to send in only running pools.
+This can be obtained from the `/r/games/upcoming` list of games. user_id | null | Optional: specify user id to send only running pools.

 ### Response Parameters

 Parameter | Default | Description
 --------- | ------- | -----------
 pools | [] | Array of objects.
-An array of open pool objects for the specified game.
+An array of running pool objects for the specified game.

 Each pool object includes the following fields: